cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 In order to ensure that the format of the .conll files remains intact, they will be annotated using a spreadsheet.
 [LibreOffice](https://www.libreoffice.org/), an opensource office suite, was selected for this purpose because it can open .conll files without having to fiddle with the extensions.

 To edit the .conll files, open LibreOffice and start a new spreadsheet, then open the file.
 LibreOffice will open the file in text editing mode as a default if it is opened on the main screen.
-When you open a .conll file using LibreOffice, a dialog box will in will appear (pictured below).
+When LibreOffice opens a .conll file, a dialog box will in will appear (pictured below).
 Make sure to check ONLY the “tab” option as a separator.
-This ensures that the proper formatting is preserved as we edit the files.
+This ensures that the proper formatting is preserved the files are edited.

 ![](https://cdli-gh.github.io/images/ma_guide/LibreOfficePrompt1.png)